Should we test the model assumptions before running a model-based test?

 Regarding the setup above, different authors arrive at different conclusions.
-Whereas both \cite{RoGoKi12} and \cite{FayPro10} advised against normality testing, \cite{FayPro10} recommended the WMW test if in doubt, because the \textit{t}-test can strongly deteriorate in presence of outliers and heavy tails.
+Whereas both \cite{RoGoKi12} and \cite{FayPro10} advised against normality testing, \cite{FayPro10} recommended the WMW test if in doubt, because the \textit{t}-test can strongly deteriorate in the presence of outliers and heavy tails.
 On the other hand, \cite{RoGoKi12} preferred the \textit{t}-test, based on simulations on various distributions with light tails.

 Users do not normally know, before seeing the data, which of these distributions is more relevant in their situation.
 Therefore surely there is a demand for a test or any formal rule to distinguish between situations in which the WMW test (or any other specific alternative to the \textit{t}-test) is better, and situations in which the \textit{t}-test is better, based on the observed data.
 But this problem is different from distinguishing normal from non-normal distributions, as which this is often framed, and which is what a normality test nominally addresses.
 In fact, the situation is ambiguous, and a combined procedure involving normality testing can well be competitive, see Example \ref{etwosam}.